80036nd/RestoreM8-2.0-Code/README.md

 # Note!

-Futurerestore v180, v189, and v193 is included in this app to support iOS 14 and below downgrades.
+Futurerestore v180, and v193 is included in this app (no longer v189) to support iOS 14 and below downgrades.

 This will wipe your device